noirello/bonsai/docs/advanced.rst

     loop = asyncio.get_event_loop()
     loop.run_until_complete(do())

-It is also possible to change this asynchronous class to a different one with :meth:`LDAPClient.set_async_connection_class` that is able to work with other non-blocking I/O modules like `Gevent`_ or `Tornado`_.
+To work with other non-blocking I/O modules the default asynchronous class has to be set to a different one with :meth:`LDAPClient.set_async_connection_class`.

-For example using the module with Gevent:
+For example changing it to `GeventLDAPConnection` makes it possible to use the module with
+gevent:

 .. code-block:: python